 According to Harvard Medical School, prostatitis accounts for about 1.8 million visits to the doctor’s office in the United States each year.
 Between 9% to 16% of men of all ages experience prostatitis.
 About 90% of these instances cannot be tied to an active bacterial infection.
 Prostatitis affects men of all ages, unlike benign prostatic hyperplasia (BPH) and prostate cancer, which predominantly affect older men.

 Yoga can help both strengthen and increase flexibility of the pelvic floor muscles and surrounding musculature to better function and treat issues such as pain with urination, pain with ejaculation, and pain with bowel movements.

 Research has shown to be a viable tool in chronic pain management.
 Yoga practice has been tied to a decrease in pain in practitioners.
 Gupta et al. suggested that yoga therapy is part of an ideal model of care for interstitial cystitis/painful bladder sydrome.
 The symptoms of IC and painful bladder syndrome are similar to that of prostatitis, and men tend to be diagnosed with the latter, despite them sharing similar musculoskeletal findings in the pelvic floor muscles.

 An article in the Journal of Exercise Rehabilitation recommends yoga as an intervention for pelvic floor dysfunction and pelvic pain (Chung, K. J., Han, A. N. Y., & Kim, K. H. (2015).

-As a pelvic floor occupational therapist and a registered yoga teacher, I have seen the power of gentle yoga poses to help stretch and lengthen the muscles and tissues in the abdomen, pelvis, low back, and hips during painful flareups and the reduction of pain over time.
+As a pelvic floor therapists and a registered yoga teachers, we have seen the power of gentle yoga poses to help stretch and lengthen the muscles and tissues in the abdomen, pelvis, low back, and hips during painful flareups and the reduction of pain over time.

 What you will need: